taotien/PCPanel_Linux/README.md

 ## Issues

-- On my system, adjusting volume causes certain media to fast forward a frame?
+- On my system, adjusting volume causes certain media (firefox) to fast forward a frame?